ropensci-archive/opendata/README.md

 Data archiving involves the production and dissemination of open data that is persistently accessible, typically in public repositories.
 The tools below may be useful for both archiving data and retrieving extant data from public archives.

--   [ckanr](https://github.com/ropensci/ckanr): A generic R client to interact with the CKAN data portal software API ( <http://ckan.org/>).
+-   [ckanr](https://github.com/ropensci/ckanr): A generic R client to interact with the CKAN data portal software API ( <a href="http://ckan.org/" class="uri" class="uri">http://ckan.org/</a>).
 Allows user to swap out the base URL to use any CKAN instance.
 [Source on GitHub](https://github.com/ropensci/ckanr).
 -   [dataone](https://cran.rstudio.com/src/contrib/Archive/dataone/): Read/write access to data and metadata from the [DataONE network](https://www.dataone.org/) of Member Node data repositories.
 -   [dvn](http://cran.rstudio.com/web/packages/dvn/index.html) ([GitHub](https://github.com/ropensci/dvn)) provides access to Dataverse Network repositories.
 [UNF](http://cran.rstudio.com/web/packages/UNF/index.html) implements the Universal Numeric Fingerprint, a format-independent data hashing algorithm used by Dataverse, to verify and cite a dataset.
 -   [factualR](http://cran.rstudio.com/web/packages/factualR/index.html): Thin wrapper for the [Factual.com](https://factual.com/) server API.